 apptainer build --fakeroot pytorch_2.0.1.sif pytorch_2.0.1.def

-The image can be built directly from a base image without downloading it from a registry.
-You just need to change the definition header to:
+You can build the image directly from a base image without downloading it from a registry.
+To do this, simply change the definition file header to:

 Bootstrap: docker